JetBrains/intellij-sdk-docs/basics/ide_development_instance.md

 ### Determining a JetBrains Runtime Version
 The JetBrains Runtime is determined from the JDK version used to build the plugin project.
-If a plugin is being developed against the Java 8 SE Development Kit 8 for macOS, for example, `jdk-8u212-macosx-x64.dmg`.
+If a plugin is being developed against the Java 8 SE Development Kit 8 for macOS, `jdk-8u212-macosx-x64.dmg`.
 (This example will use macOS, but Windows and Linux follow the same procedure.)
 To acquire the compatible JetBrains Runtime:
 * Go to the [JetBrains Runtime Site](https://confluence.jetbrains.com/display/JBR/JetBrains+Runtime) for general information and the latest build.